* The price includes: full board, transfers from / to airport, Learn Italian, and kitchen

 Is closer to Africa than Italy, the island is surrounded by a spectacular seascape, with incredible colors ranging from clear-blue, turquoise and emerald green.
 On the island there is no agricultural activity, its soil is white, dry and rocky, much like a desert.
 The residents live mainly on tourism and fishing, as a considerable flight anchored at its sheltered harbor will testify.
 Discoveries in the area attest to human settlements on Lampedusa dating from the Bronze Age.
 In 1843, the island owned by the aristocratic Lampedusa family (one of its members, Giuseppe Tomasi, was the author of the novel Il Gattopardo) and was subsequently acquired by King Ferdinand who was a penitentiary built and sent a handful of people to reside there.

 Lampedusa is a paradise for snorkelers and divers who can enjoy a rich and unspoiled submerged world inhabited by corals, sponges, corals, fish and colorful parrot, from Cape Grecale only 50 meters deep, the lobster.
-Its mostly sandy sea-ground suddenly turns into a dark green because of Posidonia, a marine plant that is known as the Mediterranean lung for releasing oxygen into the water, giving life to beautiful underwater plains.
+Its mostly sandy sea-ground suddenly turns (email hidden) because of Posidonia, a marine plant that is known as the Mediterranean lung for releasing oxygen into the water, giving life to beautiful underwater plains.

 The only city on Lampedusa, the island bearing the same name, is built around the main Roma street, notably crowded at breakfast and at night, hosting a group of shops and cafes with outdoor seating, where, in summer, live music or entertainment events are held.